basedavishkar/fantasy-infra-sim/README.md

 - ❌ No code, no deployable infra
 - ✅ Service boundaries, flows, edge case notes
-- 🔒 Some sections anonymized or redacted (NDA context)
+- 🔒 Some sections anonymized or redacted (client context)
 - 🧾 All infra and service files were written during/after active work

 ---